carbon-language/carbon-lang/llvm/tools/llvmc2/doc/LLVMC-Reference.rst

    include "llvm/CompilerDriver/Common.td"
    // And optionally:
    // include "llvm/CompilerDriver/Tools.td"
-   // which contains tool definitions.
+   // which contains some useful tool definitions.

 Internally, LLVMC stores information about possible source transformations in form of a graph.
 Nodes in this graph represent